Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 \item \textbf{Interaction.} This dimension defines the communication mechanism used by the conversational agent to process user information and to generate responses to the user.
 The core of related research is focused on the design and development of \textit{natural language} interfaces supported by some kind of natural language pre-processing pipeline or natural language understanding module (see Section \ref{subsec:f6}) to extract interpretable knowledge from natural language messages.
 To this end, conversational agents use \textit{text} interfaces, \textit{voice} recognition or a combination of both, potentially adapting the medium to the needs and the context of the user at each stage of the dialogue \cite{Rheu2021-fq}.
-Typically, agents integrating \textit{voice} interaction with their users introduce some kind of speech-to-text and text-to-speech or automatic speech recognition systems as a top layer of the conversational process to support both speech and text and integrate the processing techniques of natural language data.
+Typically, agents integrating \textit{voice} interaction with their users introduce some kind of speech-to-text and text-to-speech or automatic speech recognition systems as a top layer of the conversational process to support both mechanisms.
 This is the case of well-known commercial voice assistants like Alexa or Cortana \cite{Matthew2018}.
 In addition, some studies introduce complementary interaction mediums to overcome the limitations of natural language using alternative data formats.
 Adamopoulou and Moussiades \cite{Adamopoulou2020-yj} report \textit{image} processing as a valuable mechanism for user interaction.
 Some agents introduce image recognition as a feature to support and extend the limitations of natural language communication, supported by other commercial, popular agents like Siri or XiaoIce \cite{Shum2018-xd}.
+In addition to these interaction mechanisms, Pérez-Soler et al. \cite{Perez-Soler_2021} comment on advanced, optional technical factors which have a design impact on the aforementioned communication mediums, including multi-language support for voice and text interaction \cite{Adamopoulou2020-yj} and sentiment analysis of natural language input messages \cite{Folstad_2018}.